Lyrenhex/ThreadReviver/README.md

 - `THREADREVIVER_DISCORD_TOKEN`: a bot token from the [Discord Developer Portal]

+## Discord permissions

+The bot requires the `MANAGE_THREADS` Discord permission to operate.
+Any channels it does not have this permission for will not be revivable by the bot, and these will be printed to `STDERR` at runtime to assist with permissions management.

+Note that version `0.1.0` required `SEND_MESSAGES_IN_THREADS` instead, so your bot may no longer be setup correctly -- do check!
+(This permission is also no longer required.)

 ## Usage instructions

 1. Install the bot: `cargo install thread_reviver`